Interior of a hipster room, displaying modern decor and design elements.

 The Introductory Period

-During this period, you'll have access to a fixed rate that's lower than current market rates.
-After the initial period ends, your interest rate will rise or fall, depending on how current market interest rates move.
+During this period, you get a fixed rate lower than current market rates.
+After the initial period, your interest rate will rise or fall based on current market interest rates.

 The Adjustment Period

-Home buyers with an ARM take the risk that interest rates will rise over time after the introductory period.
-Although, these types of loans include rate caps that limit how much your interest can rise (or fall) over the course of your loan.
+Home buyers with an ARM risk rising interest rates after the introductory period.
+These types of loans include interest rate caps.
+Caps limit how much your interest can rise (or fall) over the course of your loan.

 Your loan will include a rate cap for each year and a rate cap during the lifetime of the loan.
 Rate caps protect you from interest rates that rise year after year.